↑

 • 1/8 teaspoon pepper

-• 1 cup sharp cheddar cheese * shredded plus more for topping
+• 1 cup sharp cheddar cheese (grated, plus additional for topping)

 • 2 tablespoons butter